 Tips if You’re Stranded in Winter Weather

 AAA Carolinas is committed to serving those in need, especially when it comes to emergency roadside assistance.
-When unforseen circumstances arise, such as extended days of below freezing temperatures and winter weather conditions, it challenges our commitment to be able to perform at our normal expectations.
-If you find yourself stranded during winter conditions, AAA recommends the following safety tips:
+When unforeseen circumstances arise, such as extended days of below freezing temperatures and winter weather conditions, it challenges our ability to perform at our normal expectations.
+If you find yourself stranded in winter weather, AAA recommends the following safety tips:

 - If you are facing a life-threatening emergency please call 911.

 - If you become snow-bound, stay with your vehicle.
 It provides temporary shelter and makes it easier for rescuers to locate you.
 Don’t try to walk in a severe storm.
 It’s easy to lose sight of your vehicle in blowing snow and become lost.
 Don’t over exert yourself by trying to push or dig your vehicle out of the snow.